rimstone/rimstone/README.md

-Gliimly is a programming language for web services\.
+Gliimly is a programming language and a platform for web services\.
 It's:
 * service\-oriented,
 * modeling,
 * declarative,